 One could of course argue that there’s a difference between asking how happy people are with their work and looking at the extent to which the work they do adds to the beauty in their lives.
 Raising this question has everything to do with the complicated bond between these two high-level concepts.
 Clearly, the ability to be happy is strongly connected to our capacity to see beauty in the world around us.
 But, having said this, we immediately see a glimpse where happiness and beauty begin to diverge: the former defines an emotion, the latter a much wider phenomenon that – if dealt with in the proper way – can give rise to this emotion.
 Therefore, talking about beauty in the context of organizations could indeed open up a new angle in the debate about how the work we do contributes to what some even see as the purpose in our lives: a sensation of belonging.

 – – – – – – – – – – – – – – – – – – – – – – –

 - The questionnaire that is at the heart of the project can be found here.

 - If you want to stay updated about the project: follow us on Facebook.

 - So far the core survey of Project Beauty has been used for national representative surveys in five European countries.
 Recently we also started offering an in-company version of this inspiring project.
 In case you are interested to learn more about applying Project Beauty within your organisation: please contact us.

-- Project Beauty was made possible by the generous support of various companies (DRG, SSI Benelux, Blauw Research, Blauw Research Gmbh) and numerous wonderful individuals.
+- Project Beauty was made possible by the generous support of various companies (Dynata, Blauw Research, DRG, Datum Internacional) and numerous wonderful individuals.

 - The development and growth of Project Beauty is sustained with the ‘Seeking Beauty’ gifts: a series of fully personalized (e-)books, based on the core questionnaire of the project, and available for private and corporate gifts.
 Do you like our venture and are you interested in supporting us: feel free to try out these gifts or contact us!